College Credit Plus Information and Application Meeting

 Awaiting foster care placement.

-Living in a public or private place not designed for humans to live.
+Living in a public or private place is not designed for humans to live.

 Living in cars, parks, abandoned buildings, bus or train stations, etc.